Taylor Walls Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 16th in MLB.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Cubs have the 17th-ranked team ERA among all league pitching staffs (4.31).
+- The Cubs have a 4.17 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (51 total, one per game).
+- The Cubs allow the second-fewest home runs in baseball (51 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.